 It’s a good way to show gratitude to your employees.
 When they feel appreciated and valued for their hard work, they’re more likely to stay with the business and brag about the awesome perk you have in the office!

 Makes employees more productive and happier.
-You can have unlimited paid time off to create a better work-life balance, shorten work days as holidays approach to give more time for their family, or have a huge pantry that’s always stocked.
-No matter what perks you choose, what they really want is to have a better, more productive, balanced and happier lives.
+You can have unlimited paid time off to create a better work-life balance, shorten work days as holidays approach to give more time for their family or have a huge pantry that’s always stocked.
+No matter what perks you choose, what they really want is to have better, more productive, balanced, and happier lives.
 This shows your willingness and desire to support your employees and their goals.

 Helps to attract, engage, and retain superstar talents.
 Why superstar talents?
 They’re high performers and one way to bring out the best in them is to provide the best perks out there to make them feel appreciated.

 Helps with employee engagement.
 Nowadays, it’s easy to get an idea of how much employees are worth, so, what can you offer?
 They’re on the lookout for the three things they care about: career, community, and cause.
 This is a major factor in choosing the right career home for them in the long run, and a carefully chosen perk is a great way to fulfilling this need.

 Reinforces & strengthens the company’s purpose, values, and culture.
 They should reinforce values that reflect what matters most in your company.
 For example, if you’re a health company, you can offer wellness benefits; or if you have an “Always learning” value, strengthen it by investing in a books program, an annual conference budget, or bringing experts to the office to have workshops to help employees learn and grow.

 How do I choose which perks to offer?